The Island of Doctor Moreau

-The Island of Doctor Moreau is an 1896 science fiction novel by English author H. G. Wells (1866–1946).
+The Island of Doctor Moreau is an 1896 science fiction novel by English author H. G. Wells.
+It was published on 1 January 1896.
+The novel is set between 1 February 1887 and 5 January 1888.
 The text of the novel is the narration of Edward Prendick, a shipwrecked man rescued by a passing boat.
 He is left on the island home of Doctor Moreau, a mad scientist who creates human-like hybrid beings from animals via vivisection.
 The novel deals with a number of themes, including pain and cruelty, moral responsibility, human identity, human interference with nature, and the effects of trauma.
 Wells described it as "an exercise in youthful blasphemy."

 The Island of Doctor Moreau is a classic work of early science fiction and remains one of Wells's best-known books.
 The novel is the earliest depiction of the science fiction motif "uplift" in which a more advanced race intervenes in the evolution of an animal species to bring the latter to a higher level of intelligence.
 It has been adapted to film and other media on many occasions.